intangere/dissent/README.md

 ### Notes
 - GOTO operator does not support jumping to locations below 34, although this is intended
  - This is easily proven through the use of IS_D. `IS_D 33` and below will always fail
+ - If you have a 0 at some [d], you can goto that location and `SET_D` to jump the data pointer d lower than 33
 - Make sure to define your data that operations need at the start of the program.
 Otherwise you will encounter undefined behavior due to the partial execution
+- The assembler will not prevent you from writing invalid code that may get stuck looping, but by using `IS_D` and `IS_C` you can prevent the code pointer and data pointer from being at an unexpected place

+### Tips
+- The easiest way to create a "memory/data space" is to jump the code pointer further into memory so that any value under where you jump to can be modified for operations
+- To put a value from d into a efficiently, pick a location in the "data space" and double subtract it to get a 0 at both [d] and a.
+Whenever you need the 0 in a, just shift that value since shifting 0 remains 0 and places it into a.
+If you need it at d just `GOTO` that cell

 ### Problems
 - IS_A does not work as partial code execution would have to take place
 - Macros do not take arguments yet